Enovos signs solar PPAs with Siemens, Nordzucker, Freudenberg

 The Affler solar farm in South Eifel, Germany.
 Image by WES Green.

-July 19 (Renewables Now) - Industrial conglomerate Siemens AG (ETR:SIE), sugar manufacturer Nordzucker AG and technology group Freudenberg Service KG will procure almost 69 GWh of power annually from eleven solar parks that are under construction in Germany's South Eifel region.
+Industrial conglomerate Siemens AG (ETR:SIE), sugar manufacturer Nordzucker AG and technology group Freudenberg Service KG will procure almost 69 GWh of power annually from eleven solar parks that are under construction in Germany's South Eifel region.

 Renewables company Solarkraftwerke Suedeifel GmbH & Co KG. is responsible for the development, construction and operation of the solar parks which are expected to generate a total of 200 GWh of clean power per year.
 Its main shareholder is a subsidiary of Enovos while another subsidiary, Enovos Energie Deutschland GmbH, is selling the electricity from the assets to the three companies under power purchase agreements (PPAs).